What Are Cybersecurity Software Wbsoftwarement

 It only cares if you have a clean backup.

-Most people install one tool and call it done.
-That’s why 68% of small business breaches start with a single unpatched endpoint.
+Most people slap one tool on their system and figure they’re set.
+But they’re not.
+Sixty-eight percent of small business breaches start with a single unpatched endpoint, according to Verizon’s 2023 Data Breach Investigations Report.
 (Verizon DBIR 2023)

 You don’t need ten tools.